Pylons/pyramid/docs/designdefense.rst

 making sure you don't need to know about them up-front.
 You can build "Pylons-1.X-style" applications using :app:`Pyramid` that are purely bespoke by ignoring the features above.
-You may find these features handy later after building a "bespoke" web application that suddenly becomes popular and requires extensibility because it must be deployed in multiple locations.
+You may find these features handy later after building a bespoke web application that suddenly becomes popular and requires extensibility because it must be deployed in multiple locations.

 Pyramid Is Too Big